 USC Workplace Code of Conduct

-Licensees are required to meet the standards set forth in the USC Workplace Code of Conduct.
+USC Licensees are required to meet the standards set forth in the USC Workplace Code of Conduct.
+This Code may be amended from time to time under the license agreement.
+Licensees are required to develop internal processes to achieve sustainable compliance, and submit to regular third party monitoring to help verify that the Code is being followed.
 USC is committed to working with licensees to ensure that licensed products are manufactured in safe work environments that respect worker’s rights.

 No person shall be subject to any discrimination in employment, including hiring, compensation, advancement, discipline, termination, or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, nationality, political opinion, social group or ethnic origin.